Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scripts that writes the result of a command into a file
+script that duplicates the last line of a file